 To break it all down and point you in the right direction of experiences you don’t want to miss, follow our guide to 12 days of Christmas-filled cheer and fun in New York City.

-1 | First Day of Christmas | Day one is time enough for you to establish yourself in Westgate New York Grand Central.
+1 | First Day of Christmas | Day one is enough time for you to establish yourself in Westgate New York Grand Central.
 If you’re looking for a place that feels like home for the holidays, check out this spot.
-The historic hotel is in a great zip code, close to iconic landmarks like Grand Central Station, United Nations, Empire State Building – and that famous tree at Rockefeller Center.
+The historic hotel is in a great zip code, close to iconic landmarks like Grand Central Station, United Nations, Empire State Building and that famous tree at Rockefeller Center.
 Here you will be pampered like a VIP in a luxurious room (many with balconies overlooking the city and breathtaking NYC skyline), so if you’re hoping to get a glimpse of Santa on his sleigh on Christmas Eve, here is your best bet.

 2 | Second Day of Christmas | Head to Winter Village at Bryant Park.
 This is the perfect place to start getting into the Christmas spirit early in your trip.
-In fall and winter, one of NYC’s most beloved parks turns into a winter wonderland filled with pop-up shops, food vendors, and activities.
+In fall and winter, one of NYC’s most beloved parks turns into a winter wonderland filled with pop-up shops, food vendors and activities.
 Everything is centered around a 17,000-square-foot ice-skating rink that’s fun for the whole family.

 After stocking up on Christmas gifts and hot cocoa from Winter Village, head indoors to warm up at the Chrysler Building.
 Enjoy the historic architecture of the 1930s building that was once the tallest in the world.
-You are free to enter the lobby during open hours to take in the large ceiling mural, clock, and art-deco elevators.
+You are free to enter the lobby during open hours to take in the large ceiling mural, clock and art-deco elevators.

 3 | Third Day of Christmas | Start your third day of Christmas in NYC by heading to bustling Times Square.
 The lights and action of Times Square will definitely get you into the Christmas spirit.
 Take festive family photos at the red stairs in the heart of the area.
 Get some Christmas retail in at nearby shops.
-Stop by the massive M&Ms store to pick up some seasonally themed candy.
+Stop by the massive M&Ms store to pick up some seasonally-themed candy.

 After your big trip to Times Square, enjoy a cozy, warm dinner at the Tudor City Tavern.
 It’s the perfect place to unwind and relax after a long day of touring.
 Chow down on delicious comfort food and immerse yourself in the inviting atmosphere.
-Enjoy your favorite drink from the huge selection of exclusive Signature Drinks and curated selection of beers, spirits, and wine.
-The highly trained, friendly staff is sure to be able to make you your favorite holiday cocktail, or find you a new favorite!
+Enjoy your favorite drink from the huge selection of exclusive signature drinks and curated selection of beers, spirits and wine.
+The highly-trained, friendly staff is sure to be able to make you your favorite holiday cocktail or find you a new favorite!
 Tudor City Tavern is definitely a place where you can start a holiday tradition.

 4 | Fourth Day of Christmas | Visit the spot at the Empire State Building where a lot of the beloved Christmas movie, Elf was filmed.
 Enjoy the signature art-deco architecture and embellishments, as well as holiday decorations for the season.
 Oh yeah, and enjoy the fantastic view that’s offered from the historic building’s observation deck on the 102nd floor.